OSGeo/gdal/doc/source/user/configoptions.rst

       cache.
       This cache is mostly beneficial when needing to read or write blocks several times.
-This could occur, for instance, in a scanline oriented input file which is processed in multiple chunks (horizontally) by :program:`gdalwarp`.
+This could occur, for instance, in a scanline oriented input file which is processed in multiple rectangular chunks by :program:`gdalwarp`.
       If its value is small (less than 100000), it is assumed to be measured in megabytes, otherwise in bytes.
 Alternatively, the value can be set to "X%" to mean X%